-- /5 Discuss the program experiences, coursework, and/or internships that influenced the development of the principle and the related practices; - /5 Use specific examples/stories to illustrate your points, including examples from your field experiences and the dilemmas you faced. - /5 Examine and analyze critically the themes and connections you made with texts, ideas, theories, and experiences; - /5 Explain how and why these themes and connections were significant to you and the development of the specific guiding principles; and
+- /5 Discuss the program experiences, coursework, and/or internships that influenced the development of the principle and the related practices; - /5 Use specific examples/stories to illustrate your points, including examples from your field experiences and the dilemmas you faced. - Based on your details here you will bring one artifact from your program of studies experience that holds significance for you as an individual learner within a community dedicated to working with young children and their families. - /5 Examine and analyze critically the themes and connections you made with texts, ideas, theories, and experiences; - /5 Explain how and why these themes and connections were significant to you and the development of the specific guiding principles; and

-/ 3 Summary
+/3 Summary